urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/cl/clsg.md

                 ==
     [5 3 4 2 1 ~]

-This is the most straightforward case of `:~`, producing a tuple of four values in wide, irregular and tall form.
+This is the most straightforward case of `:~`, producing a tuple in wide, irregular and tall form.

     /~zod/try=> %-  flop
                 %-  limo